Automotive Fleet

 Each truck component, including passengers and cargo, have a center of gravity.
 For example, the center of gravity of the truck chassis is shown at the top of the frame rail at the back of the cab and the body and cargo centers of gravity are shown with a single symbol at the center of the body about a third of the body height above the floor.

-For the process of calculating weight distribution on the axles, the horizontal centers of gravity are used.
+The horizontal centers of gravity are used to calculate weight distribution on the axles.
 If individual wheel loadings are calculated, the lateral centers of gravity are also used.
 Unless a lateral center of gravity is given for the chassis or a component, it is assumed to be on the centerline of the chassis.

 The horizontal and vertical centers of gravity for the entire sample truck is shown with the center of gravity (CG) symbol.